Tsmith5151/data-science-handbook/docs/_sources/book/databases/distributed.md.txt

 ![image](../assets/sharding.png)

-<span class="label label-warning">Distadvantages</span>
+**<span class="label label-warning">Disadvantages</span>**
 - You'll need to update your application logic to work with shards, which could result in complex SQL queries.
 - Data distribution can become lopsided in a shard.
 For example, a set of power users on a shard could result in increased load to that shard compared to others.
 - Rebalancing adds additional complexity.
-A sharding function based on consistent hashing can reduce the amount of transferred data.
+- A sharding function based on consistent hashing can reduce the amount of transferred data.
 - Joining data from multiple shards is more complex.
 - Sharding adds more hardware and additional complexity.

 ### Apache Solr